Please keep checking the website, or send an email to firstname.lastname@example.org to be notified when the online application will open.

-For further information see the list of faculty members' research interests.
+For further information see also the list of faculty members' research interests.

-Applications will be accepted from candidates, regardless of gender, age and nationality, who have graduated with excellent marks from a master's course, a four year Italian laurea, or an equivalent programme in one of the disciplines comprising international studies (economics, history, law, political science, political philosophy, sociology).
+Applications will be accepted from candidates, regardless of gender, age and nationality, who have graduated with excellent marks in an M.A. degree, or an Italian Laurea Magistrale or a four year Italian laurea (vecchio ordinamento), or an equivalent programme in one of the disciplines comprising international studies (economics, history, law, political science, political philosophy, sociology).
 Candidates from other disciplinary backgrounds may also apply, provided that their research project clearly falls within the field of international studies.

-The programme is conducted entirely in English and an excellent working knowledge of that language, including a proven writing ability, is an indispensable requirement for admission.
+The programme is conducted entirely in English.
+An international certificate attesting the candidate's knowledge of English at C1 level or higher in the Common European Framework of Reference for Languages (CEFR). is an indispensable requirement for admission.
 Foreign students are encouraged to obtain a working knowledge of the Italian language.

-- photocopy of the applicant’s identity card or passport
+- scanned copy of the applicant’s identity card or passport

 - curriculum vitae in English